Whitehall Street

 Whitehall Street is a street in the South Ferry/Financial District neighborhood of Lower Manhattan in New York City, near the southern tip of Manhattan Island.
 The street begins at Bowling Green to the north, where it is a continuation of the southern end of Broadway.
 Whitehall Street stretches four blocks to the southern end of FDR Drive, adjacent to the Staten Island Ferry's Whitehall Terminal, on landfill beyond the site of Peter Stuyvesant's 17th-century house.

 Whitehall Street is one of New York's oldest streets, having been a 17th-century road in the Dutch colony of New Amsterdam.
 It was known as Marckvelt by 1658 and as Whitehall Street by 1731.
 Over the years, the street has been widened and modified to accommodate different traffic patterns.
 Whitehall Street contains several structures, including the Alexander Hamilton U.S. Custom House and 2 Broadway at its northern end.
-The street has entrances to the New York City Subway's Whitehall Street–South Ferry station at both its ends, as well as the Staten Island Ferry terminal and Battery Maritime Building at its southern end.
+The street has entrances to the New York City Subway's Whitehall Street–South Ferry station at both ends, as well as the Staten Island Ferry terminal and Battery Maritime Building at its southern end.